yuvfried/seminar-workshop/notebooks/README.md

 A Method that quantifies the quality of model fitting to a given subject.
 This is done by simulating EEG from theoretical surprise at different noise levels.
 6. **Halflife_vs_N.ipynb**:
 Comparing the N of IB model to the halflife of Exponential Moving Average of Ridge regression.
+7. **beta_vs_lambda.ipynb**:
+Comparing the beta of IB model to the lambda regularization of a fitted Ridge regression.